JimmyHernandez/JimmyHernandez/README.md

 - 🔭 I’m currently working on AirBnB Clone and preparing myself for the final project.
 - 🌱 I’m currently learning Python, Flask and MySQL.
-- 🧪Experimenting with L.A.M.P Stack🔬
+- 🧪 Experimenting with L.A.M.P Stack 🔬
 - ⚡  Fun fact: I love Physics and Astronomy 🌌

 <br/>